statelyai/xstate/docs/guides/communication.md

   .start();
 ```

-When JSON serialized, the `state.children` object is a mapping of service IDs (keys) to objects containing meta data about that service.
+When the state is JSON serialized, the `state.children` object is a mapping of service IDs (keys) to objects containing meta data about that service.

 ## Quick Reference